 - The spouse of a graduate or full-time student will pay half the current hourly rate plus the full campus fee.
-To receive this discount, the student must contact the Campus Life office each semester. - The child or grandchild of an alumnus will receive a discount of \$150.00 for tuition and fees per semester.
-To receive this discount, the student must contact the Campus Life office each semester.
+To receive this discount, the student must contact the office of Financial Aid each semester. - The child or grandchild of an alumnus will receive a discount of \$150.00 for tuition and fees per semester.
+To receive this discount, the student must contact the office of Financial Aid each semester.

-All student fees are subject to change without notice.
+Fees are subject to change without notice.